bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 Click "Edit" to change the tag's key or value in the appeared form.
 Save the edits.

-Click "Delete" to delete the tag from the list for this template.
+Click "Delete" to delete the tag from the list for this ISO.
 Confirm your action in the dialogue window.
 Make sure the tag disappeared from the list of assigned tags.

 ISO Actions Box
 """"""""""""""""""""""""

 By clicking "Actions" |actions icon| you can expand the list of actions for those ISO files that belong to your user only (corresponding to "My" type).
 Deleting action is available here.

 .. figure:: _static/Images_ISO_ActionBox.png